 - Cerebral palsy.
 This is a general term for a group of conditions caused by damage to a child's brain.
 The damage may happen before, during or shortly after birth.
 It affects the child's ability to coordinate body movements.

 - Multiple system atrophy.
 This rare condition affects movements and functions such as blood pressure.
 It can cause ataxia and other symptoms, including lack of bladder control, fainting after standing up and a sleep behavior condition in which a person acts out dreams.

 Some types of ataxia and some conditions that cause ataxia are passed down in families.
 These conditions also are called hereditary.
 If you have one of these conditions, you may have been born with a genetic change that causes the body to make irregular proteins.

 The irregular proteins affect the function of nerve cells, primarily in the cerebellum and spinal cord.
 They cause the nerve cells to break down and die, known as degeneration.
 As the disease progresses, coordination problems worsen.

 People with a genetic ataxia may have inherited a dominant gene from one parent, known as an autosomal dominant inheritance pattern.
 Or they may have inherited a recessive gene from both parents, known as an autosomal recessive inheritance pattern.
 In a recessive condition, the parents are not affected but siblings may be affected.

 Different gene changes cause different types of ataxia.
 Most types get worse over time.
 Each type causes poor coordination but also has other specific symptoms.

 Autosomal dominant ataxias

 - Spinocerebellar ataxias.
-Researchers have identified more than 40 autosomal dominant ataxia genes, and the number continues to grow.
-Cerebellar ataxia and cerebellar degeneration are common to all types, but other signs and symptoms, as well as age of onset, differ depending on the specific gene mutation.
+Researchers have identified more than 40 spinocerebellar ataxia genes, and the number continues to grow.
+Ataxia and cerebellar degeneration are common to all types, and there may be other symptoms.

 Autosomal recessive ataxias